Mahmoudz/Porto/README.md

 <Summary>Usability & Learnability</Summary>
 <br>

-Porto makes it super easy to locate any feature/functionality.
-And to understand what's happening inside it.

-That due to the usage of the domain expert language when naming the classes "components".
-As well as the single function per class golden rule.
-Which allows you to find any Use Case (`Action`) in your code by just browsing the files.
+Porto prioritizes ease of use and understandability.
+Its implementation of domain expert language when naming classes and adherence to the single function per class rule allow for quick location of any feature or functionality.
+This means that you can easily find any Use Case (Action) in your code simply by browsing the files.

-Porto promises that you can find any feature implementation in less than 3 seconds! (example: if you are looking for where the user address is being validated - just go to the Address Container, open the list of Actions and search for ValidateUserAddressAction).
+Porto guarantees that you can find any feature implementation in less than 3 seconds.
+For example, if you are looking for where user addresses are being validated, simply go to the Address Container, open the list of Actions, and search for the ValidateUserAddressAction.

 ***

 </Details>